helpscout/brigade/README.md

 Create a Backbone or Marionette view and add a `components` property.
-The `components` property should be a set of key-value pairs, where the key is a `selector` and the value is a `builder` function.
+The `components` property should be a set of key-value pairs, where the key is a `CSS selector` and the value is a `builder function`.

-The `selector` should correspond to an element in your Backbone/Marionette view's template.
-This is where there component returned from the `builder` function will be mounted.
+The `CSS selector` should correspond to an element in your Backbone/Marionette view template.
+This is where the component returned from the `builder function` will be mounted.

 For the builder function, it is important that you do not use an anonymous function as the function will be executed in the incorrect context.